mfem/web/src/tutorial/index.md

 ### <i class="fa fa-picture-o"></i>&nbsp; [Meshing and Visualization](meshvis.md)

-This is an optional lesson that illustrates MFEM's support for external mesh generators, internal meshing tools and optimization, and external visualization tools.
+This is an optional lesson that illustrates MFEM's support for external mesh generators, internal meshing tools, and external visualization tools.
 You will learn about:

 - Importing meshes from Gmsh and Cubit